elchs/LetoDBf/Readme.txt

       LETO_GETLOCALIP( [ lLocal ] )                            ==> IP address of client [ server ]
- Returns IP address of first found interface for subnet, which may be the wrong one, if you have multiple ( pgysical or logical like bridges ) NICs for that subnet.
+ Returns IP address of first found interface for subnet, which may be the wrong one, if you have multiple ( physical or logical like bridges ) NICs for that subnet.
- With optional <lLocal> == FALSE ( .F. ) returns IP address of server.
+ With optional <lLocal> == FALSE ( .F. ) returns IP address of connected server.

       LETO_ADDCDPTRANSLATE( cClientCdp, cServerCdp )           ==> lAdded
  For xHarbour user with different CP names as Harbour ones at server.